GSA/srt-api/README.md

 REST API for the srt-client.
 Together the client/server provide a web portal to view reports from and provide feedback to the Solicitation Review Tool (SRT).

+Release notes are available in the [release-notes.md](release-notes.md) file.

 ## Deployment
 This web application is intended for deployment to cloud.gov.
 Deployment is most easily performed using the deploy.sh script which will baseline, build,